iamthegreatdestroyer/Nexuszero-Protocol/README.md

 │   └── (Ring-LWE, NTT, Schnorr signatures)
 │
 └── nexuszero-optimizer/                     # Neural optimizer (NEW!)

+---

+## ⚖️ Legal & IP

+Legal and Intellectual Property (IP) templates, filing notes, and licensing guidance live in the `legal/` directory.
+This includes patent templates, trademark application guidance, licensing strategy, copyright header templates, and related artifacts.

+See: `legal/README.md` for more details and templates.
     └── (PyTorch GNN for proof parameter optimization)
 ```